VroomUni/.github/profile/README.md

 ## Introducing Vroom
-Vroom is the carpooling mobile app designed exclusively for university students.
+Vroom is a carpooling mobile app designed exclusively for university students.
 It streamlines transportation for students without a vehicle while helping those with cars save on expenses.

 ### How We Made It Happen: